JuliaHealth/NeuroAnalyzer.jl/Tutorial.md

 ```
 Do not use `edf_tmp = edf` as all operations on `edf_tmp` will also affect `edf`.

 All operations on EEG are stored within the object.
-Show processing history:
+To show processing history:
 ```julia
 eeg_history(edf)
 ```